xeodou/gulp-atom/README.md

 * `asar` Default is `false`, when set to `true` then asar pack your app directory. see more docs(https://github.com/atom/electron/blob/master/docs/tutorial/application-packaging.md).
 * `symbols` Default is `false`, when set to `true` the symbols package from GitHub will be downloaded.
 * `packaging` Default is `false`, when set to `true` the packaging zip file.

+* `platformResources`
+  * `darwin` Mac resources.
+See [Core Foundation Keys](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html) for details.
+    * `CFBundleDisplayName` The actual name of the bundle
+    * `CFBundleIdentifier` An identifier string that specifies the app type of the bundle.
+The string should be in reverse DNS format using only the Roman alphabet in upper and lower case (A–Z, a–z), the dot (“.”), and the hyphen (“-”).
+    * `CFBundleName` The short display name of the bundle.
+    * `CFBundleVersion` The build-version-number string for the bundle.
+    * `CFBundleURLTypes` An array of dictionaries describing the URL schemes supported by the bundle.
+    * `icon` Path to the icon file. `.icns` format
+  * `win` Windows resources.
+On platforms other then Windows you will need to have [Wine](http://winehq.org) installed and in the system path.
+    * `version-string` - An object containings properties to change of `.exe` version string.
+    * `file-version` File's version to change to.
+    * `product-version` Product's version to change to.
+    * `icon` Path to the icon file. `.ico` format

 License